apache/servicemix4-nmr/examples/cluster/README.txt

 See the ActiveMQ web site (http://activemq.apache.org/networks-of-brokers.html) for more informations.

+If this example is shipped with ServiceMix , you can skip the below features:addUrl and activemq:create-broker command.

 Note that the maven url below may need to be changed.
-It is pointing to the released version of Apache ServiceMix 4.x and the version may need to be modified (if the 4.0.0 version has not been released yet, you need to change it to a snapshot version).
-Something like: mvn:org.apache.servicemix.features/apache-servicemix/4.0-m2-SNAPSHOT/xml/features
+It is pointing to the released version of Apache ServiceMix 4.x and the version may need to be modified.
+Something like: mvn:org.apache.servicemix.features/apache-servicemix/4.0.0/xml/features

-smx@root:/> features/addUrl mvn:org.apache.servicemix.features/apache-servicemix/4.0.0/xml/features
+smx@root:/> features:addUrl mvn:org.apache.servicemix.features/apache-servicemix/4.0.0/xml/features

-smx@root:/> features/install activemq
+smx@root:/> features:install activemq
-smx@root:/> activemq/create-broker
+smx@root:/> activemq:create-broker

 Then, create two new instances of ServiceMix Kernel and start then using the following commands:

-smx@root:/> admin/create smx1
+smx@root:/> admin:create smx1
-smx@root:/> admin/start smx1
+smx@root:/> admin:start smx1
-smx@root:/> admin/create smx2
+smx@root:/> admin:create smx2
-smx@root:/> admin/start smx2
+smx@root:/> admin:start smx2

 Wait for the two new instances to be fully started.
 This can be easily checked by running the following command:

-smx@root:/> admin/list
+smx@root:/> admin:list

 Both instances should be displayed as either "Starting" or "Started", so you just need to wait a bit until both are displayed as "Started".